-- ISA 705 (Revised) establishes three types of modified opinions: qualified opinion, adverse opinion, and disclaimer of opinion.
-The type depends on the nature of the matter and the pervasiveness of its effects.
+• ISA 705 (Revised) establishes three types of modified opinions: qualified opinion, adverse opinion, and disclaimer of opinion.
+The type depends on two factors: the nature of the matter (misstatement vs. inability to obtain evidence) and the pervasiveness of its effects on the financial statements.

-- A disclaimer of opinion is used when the auditor is unable to obtain sufficient appropriate evidence and the possible effects are both material and pervasive.
+• A disclaimer of opinion is used when the auditor is unable to obtain sufficient appropriate evidence and the possible effects are both material and pervasive.
+The auditor cannot form an opinion.

-- The modification is reported through a renamed Opinion section and a corresponding "Basis for..." section describing the matter.
+• The modification is reported through a renamed Opinion section (“Qualified Opinion,” “Adverse Opinion,” or “Disclaimer of Opinion”) and a corresponding “Basis for...” section that describes the matter giving rise to the modification.

-- When a disclaimer is issued, no Key Audit Matters are communicated and certain auditor responsibility descriptions are removed.
+• When a disclaimer is issued, the auditor’s report is significantly altered: no Key Audit Matters are communicated, and certain standard descriptions of the auditor’s responsibilities are removed or modified.

 What is ISA 705 (Revised)?

-ISA 705 (Revised), titled "Modifications to the Opinion in the Independent Auditor's Report," addresses the situations where the auditor cannot express an unmodified (clean) opinion under ISA 700.
-It establishes when modification is required and what type of modification is appropriate — a critical judgment that directly affects how users interpret the financial statements.
+ISA 705 (Revised), titled “Modifications to the Opinion in the Independent Auditor’s Report,” addresses the situations where the auditor cannot express an unmodified (clean) opinion under ISA 700.
+It establishes when modification is required and what type of modification is appropriate.
+This is a critical judgment that directly affects how users interpret the financial statements.

 Modified opinions are relatively rare in practice (particularly adverse opinions and disclaimers), but understanding them is essential: they signal that something is materially wrong with the financial statements or that the auditor could not complete the work needed to form a conclusion.